phillyo2/modicopy/README.md

 ## Before using modicopy

-First off i need to explain what i mean when i say copy
+First off i need to explain what i mean when i say *"copy"*

 **copy:** `to create an object with a new reference in memory that contains the same values of a provided object`